jstac/collaboration_with_shu/2_ifp_advanced_egm_v0.3.md

 ### Collaboration's notice

-1. This version is still not working.
+1. This version works but takes too much time to converge.

 2. Improvements compared with V0.1:
    - Break the function ``egm_factory`` into two functions ``optimal_c`` and ``K``.
    - Convert it into ``MyST-md`` format by ``jupytext``.

 3. Fault:
-   - It fails to converge.
+   - It takes too much time to converge.

 4. Solution:
    - Check the growth assumption of $\beta_t$ and $G \beta_t$.